-It was through the Resource Board and several local mental health agencies, including Compass Health (formerly Crider Health Center), Youth In Need, and Family Advocacy and Community Training that St. Charles County applied for a federal grant.
+The CCRB was originally known as the Children and Family Services Authority (CFSA), and was created by County Ordinance 97-152 as a replacement for the St. Charles County Community Mental Health Board of Trustees in 1997, and began meeting in June 1998.
+Recognizing the needs of children and families in St. Charles County, a coalition of the CFSA, committed local nonprofit agencies, and community supporters applied for a federal grant.
 In October of 1998, St. Charles County was awarded a 6-year, $7.1 million grant to serve children with a serious emotional disorder and their families, later adding on an additional $1.5 million for a seventh year.
-This program is called Partnership with Families.
-The Resource Board was responsible for overseeing the entire grant, including all financial aspects, clinical work and research.
+This program is known as Partnership with Families, and the CCRB was responsible for overseeing the entire grant, including all financial aspects, clinical work and research.